 An American telecommunications company wanted to improve its customer experience and engagement by reducing the dropout rate.
 It also wanted to minimize customer service operating expenses.
 The company collaborated with Infosys to develop an in-app chatbot with 1,000+ intents on Google Dialogflow (an AI/ NLP engine).

 Immersive experiences are a step closer to near-humanlike interactions, as they help bridge the gap between the physical and digital worlds and present a multidimensional, multimodal experience.
 But this technology is expensive and only now gaining a foothold in the business world.

 There are several areas where immersive experiences can help.
 It becomes easier to repair a complex machine because the maintenance person can receive real-time instructions from experts anywhere.
 They can facilitate interaction-rich experiences such as hosting clients on a virtual 360-degree tour of an office or running a high-tech design meeting.

 Design teams, along with business stakeholders and innovation teams, must examine how to make this paradigm shift more acceptable to users and anticipate the barriers they must overcome.

-Infosys’ flagship sales leadership event ‘Connect 2020’ was conducted virtually on Infosys’ EPOC Platform.
+Infosys conducted its flagship sales leadership event, Connect 2020, virtually on its EPOC Platform.
 EPOC is a state-of-the-art collaboration platform that helps conduct online events and supports immersive experiences.
-‘Connect 2020’ was powered by 3D booths, a 360-degree immersive tour of Living Labs with 20+ showcases and an immersive navigation console.
-EPOC is powered by WebVR and XR technologies.
+It uses WebVR and XR technologies.
+Connect 2020 was powered by 3D booths, a 360-degree immersive tour of Living Labs with 20+ showcases, and an immersive navigation console.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!